winstonparker/gas-station-finder/README.md

 # Gas Station Finder
-This application uses the Driver First Framework and the NGI Emulator to locate gas stations near a driver.
+This application finds the nearest gas stations to a user's current location.
+It is built using the Driver First Framework and the NGI Emulator.
+It makes a HTTP request to the National Renewable Energy Laboratory's developer network to get a list of nearby gas stations.

 ## Functionality
 * List gas stations in the area